Jay-Z: 1995–2000: Reasonable Doubt, In My Lifetime, Vol. 1, Vol. 2..., Vol. 3..., and The Dynasty

 With no major label to give him a record deal, Jay-Z sold burned CDs out of his car, and with Damon "Dame" Dash and Kareem "Biggs" Burke, created Roc-A-Fella Records as an independent label in 1995.
 After striking a distribution deal with Priority, Jay-Z released his 1996 debut album Reasonable Doubt with beats from acclaimed producers such as DJ Premier and Super DJ Clark Kent and an appearance by The Notorious B.I.G.
 The album reached number 23 on the Billboard 200 and went gold that year.
-This album would later be included in Rolling Stones 500 Greatest Albums of All Time as No. 248 and eventually reach platinum status.
 After reaching a new label distribution deal with Def Jam in 1997, Jay-Z released his follow-up In My Lifetime, Vol. 1.
 Featuring production by Sean Combs, DJ Premier, and Ski, it earned platinum status in the United States.

 In 1998, Jay-Z released Vol. 2...
 Hard Knock Life which spawned the biggest hit of his career at the time, "Hard Knock Life (Ghetto Anthem)".
 He relied more on flow and wordplay, and he continued with his penchant for mining beats from the popular producers of the day such as Swizz Beatz, an upstart in-house producer for Ruff Ryders, and Timbaland.
 Other producers included DJ Premier, Erick Sermon, The 45 King, and Kid Capri.
-Charting hits from this album included "Can I Get A...", featuring Ja Rule and Amil, and "Nigga What, Nigga Who", featuring Amil and Jaz-O. Vol. 2 would eventually become Jay-Z's most commercially successful album; it was certified 5× Platinum in the United States and has to date sold over five million copies.
+Charting hits from this album included "Can I Get A...", featuring Ja Rule and Amil, and "Nigga What, Nigga Who", featuring Amil and Jaz-O. Vol. 2 would eventually become Jay-Z's most commercially successful album; it was certified 6× Platinum in the United States and has to date sold over six million copies.
 The album went on to win a Grammy Award, although Jay-Z boycotted the ceremony protesting DMX's failure to garner a Grammy nomination and the academy's decision to not broadcast urban music categories.

 In 1999, Jay-Z collaborated with Mariah Carey on "Heartbreaker", a song from her seventh album, Rainbow.
 The song became Jay-Z's first chart-topper in the U.S., spending two weeks atop the Billboard Hot 100.
 In that same year, Jay-Z released Vol. 3...
 Life and Times of S. Carter.
 The album proved successful and sold over 3 million copies.
 Vol. 3s most successful single was "Big Pimpin'", featuring UGK.

 In 2000, Jay-Z released The Dynasty: Roc La Familia, which was originally intended to become a compilation album for Roc-A-Fella artists but Def Jam turned into a Jay-Z album.
 The album helped to introduce newcomer producers The Neptunes, Just Blaze, Kanye West, and Bink, which have all gone on to achieve notable success.
 This is also the first album where Jay-Z utilizes a more soulful sound than his previous albums.
 The Dynasty sold over two million units in the U.S. alone.